 Stumbleupon lets you quickly jump from website to website to find something interesting to read or do.
 By promoting yourself on their ad network, you get preferred placement in their recommendations, and more traffic to your site as a direct result.

 Stumbleupon ads are worth trying if you have catchy, exciting headlines that will make people want to stick around.

 Stumbleupon users are jumping from one article to the next at a higher speed than in most other mediums, so make sure you have something on your page to grab their attention.

 There are two ways you can do advertising on Instagram:

 Reddit, the popular article-indexing and discussion site, also offers an advertising platform.

-One of the main benefits to advertising on reddit is that you can focus your ads on people reading certain “subreddits” or sections of the site that revolve around a certain theme.
+One of the main benefits to advertising on Reddit is that you can focus your ads on people reading certain “subreddits” like Ryan did above in r/Keto.